sreegp/Tornado_Damage_Prediction/README.md

 I trained logistic regression, decision tree and random forest models to predict tornado casualties.
 I performed data balancing, cross validation for tuning hyperparameters and evaluated best model using AUC value.

 Code is modularized, commented and easy to read.
+The "Main" iPython notebook calls the preprocessing.py, scaling_and_sampling.py and model_selection.py files.

 Credits: